-During 2015, we paid a quarterly dividend in the amount of \$0.64 per share, compared to \$0.57 per share during 2014.
+On August 4, 2016, the Company announced that our Board of Directors adopted a variable dividend policy for the payment of quarterly dividends.
+The policy provides for dividends on a trailing quarterly basis in an amount based on a pre-established financial formula.
+During 2016, we paid quarterly dividends in the amount of \$0.64. \$0.64, \$0.34, and \$0.24, respectively, per share, compared to \$0.64 per share for each quarter during 2015.
 We believe that paying dividends is an effective way of providing an investment return to our stockholders and a beneficial use of our cash.
 However, the declaration of dividends by CPSI is subject to the discretion of our Board of Directors.
-Our Board of Directors will take into account such matters as general business conditions, capital needs, our financial results and such other factors as our Board of Directors may deem relevant.
+Our Board of Directors will take into account such matters as general business conditions, capital needs, our financial results, available liquidity and such other factors as our Board of Directors may deem relevant.
 Additionally, the terms of our Credit Agreement restrict our ability to pay dividends.
 See Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, "Liquidity and Capital Resources-Credit Agreement" included herein.